 We have to trust in the One who judges all things impartially and who is always good to do what is right.
 And He will.

-Suicide isn't a good option, nor is it the only option.
-My prayer is that all who are in darkness will come into the light of Jesus and that they will allow Him to be their source of victory and joy in this broken world.
+Suicide isn't a good option.
+It is not the only option.
+My prayer is that all who are in darkness will come into the light of Jesus.
+That they will allow Him to be their source of victory and joy in this broken world.

 For those who have endured the loss of a friend or a loved one through the act of suicide, my encouragement is that the Bible does not declare without a shadow of a doubt that this is clear evidence of their damnation for eternity.
-God will do what is right and we can rest in His goodness, even in such a difficult case.
+God will do what is right.
+We can rest in His goodness, even in such a difficult case.